Sheldonian Theatre: Building

 The building has a prominent eight-sided cupola in the centre of the roof, which is accessible via a staircase leading to the dome over the main ceiling.
 The cupola has large windows on all sides, providing views across central Oxford, and is open to visitors.

 The theatre is used for music recitals, lectures (such as the annual Romanes Lecture), conferences, and for various ceremonies held by the University (such as graduation and matriculation).
 Handel conducted the first performance of his third oratorio Athalia here in 1733.
 Today, the theatre is home to regular performances by local groups, including the Oxford Philomusica and Stornoway.
 The latter was the first pop band to play in the space, joined by the student-led Oxford Millennium Orchestra for its first single launch in 2009, then again to celebrate the launch of its third LP, in 2014.

-The building seats between 800 and 1000 people and is on the grounds of part of the Bodleian Library adjacent to Broad Street.
+The building seats up to 700 people and is on the grounds of part of the Bodleian Library adjacent to Broad Street.
 To the left at the front is the Clarendon Building and to the right is the Old Ashmolean Building.
 Behind the Sheldonian is the Divinity School.

 The theatre is a Grade I listed building which was first added to the list on 12 January 1954.

 The theatre features prominently in Max Beerbohm's 1911 novel Zuleika Dobson and was used as stand in for Harvard in the 1980 film Heaven's Gate.